Deep Inside of You: Background and release

 "Deep Inside of You" was written solely by frontman Stephan Jenkins.
 Jenkins explained that the song was written about "life's messier moments", commenting that he was inspired by the same woman who had inspired him to write the band's debut studio album, Third Eye Blind (1997).
 Despite the song's inclusion on Blue (1999) and eventual single release, guitarist Kevin Cadogan strongly objected to the commercial release of the song in addition to "Never Let You Go".

 The song was released as a single on July 10, 2000, to US triple A and adult contemporary-oriented radio; the following day, it was sent to contemporary hit and alternative radio.
 Following the scrapping of Symphony of Decay, an extended play that was intended to be a companion to Blue, "Deep Inside of You" was included on Third Eye Blind's first greatest hits album, A Collection (2006).
 The song was also included on the soundtrack to the 2000 American comedy film Me, Myself & Irene.

 Chart performance

 In the United States, "Deep Inside of You" debuted at number 80 on the Billboard Hot 100 chart, earning the title of "Hot Shot Debut".
 The song spent a total of 12 weeks in the top 100, peaking at number 69 on October 7, 2000.
-On both the Adult Alternative Songs and Mainstream Top 40 charts, the single peaked at number 26.
+On both the Triple-A Tracks and Mainstream Top 40 charts, the single peaked at number 26.
 It was also a top-40 hit on the Adult Top 40 and Modern Rock Tracks listings, reaching number 18 and 39, respectively.
-In Canada, "Deep Inside of You" climbed to number 43 on the RPM Top Singles chart on the issue dated September 18, 2000.
+In Canada, "Deep Inside of You" climbed to number 43 on the RPM 100 Hit Tracks chart on the issue dated September 18, 2000.
 On the RPM Top 30 Rock Report, it peaked at number 26.